Fox-Neuwirth-Fuks cells, quantum shuffle algebras, and Malle's conjecture for function fields: Bounding the cohomology of Nichols algebras

 \end{proof}

-\begin{rem} It might be complicated to write down a good bound for the threshold $B_H$ in general, but for any particular choice of $G$ and $c$, one should be able to compute $B_H$ directly; it depends only on the combinatorics of braid orbits on long tuples of elements of $c \cap H$. \end{rem}
+\begin{rem} It might be complicated to write down a good bound for the threshold $B_H$ in general, but for any particular choice of $G$ and $c$, one should be able to compute $B_H$ directly; it depends only on the combinatorics of braid orbits on long tuples of elements of $c \cap H$.
+Getting good explicit bounds for $B_H$ would provide explicit bounds for how large the finite field $\F_q$ must be in order for the main counting results of this paper to apply, which would certainly be of interest. \end{rem}